Pain in your abdomen (stomach or puku) is common. It's important to know what to do and when you need to see a doctor.

 - pelvic problems such as ectopic pregnancy, ovarian cysts

-- trauma or injury such as a muscle strain
+- trauma or injury such as a muscle strain.

-Causes of long-term or recurring abdominal pain include:
+Some causes of long-term or recurring abdominal pain include:

 - indigestion or wind (flatulence)

 - side effects from medications (aspirin, iron supplements, antibiotics, pain-relief medicines and more)